Pythian Blog: Technical Track

 2. My interest is to test random physical reads typically seen as major IO consumers in OLTP systems.
 The focus here is on IOPS and Latency characteristics of a storage subsystem.
 If you are interested in a throughput or anything else, this blog post isn't for you.

 This posts finalizes a few weeks of work on comparing SLOB and ORION IO testing tools.
 If someone would ask me to test a STORAGE system's performance (a.k.a. physical reads) from Oracle's perspective, the first thing I would usually consider to use would be ORION.
 It just happened that a few weeks ago, the related dialog on Twitter between Kevin Closson and Alex Gorbachev drew my attention.
-You can find the details of the discussion here.
 The conversation led me to ask myself if ORION was really the right tool for the job.
 During the last few weeks, I made a few blog posts as testing progressed.
-You can find references to all posts under the "index" blog post here.
 Today, I am ready to share my conclusions.
 Before I conclude, I would like you to think about the following questions:

 • Can you control or easily predict how much storage cache (on any level) an application is going to use at different points in time (load patterns)?